Ossifier/NOAAQualityControlledData_proj/README.md

 ## TO PLAN:
 1. Start planning up how to structure the dataset.
 What do I need?
 Database?
 SQL?
 Something else?
+2. Start thinking about page structure.
+What would be the best approach for navigating the data?

 ## TO DO:
 1. Code structure improvements still needed in utils_ConvertAll_csv.py.